Listen: Grandpa, What Are They Doing to You Up There?! Miracles of the Holy

-We all love Rabbi Eliezer Berland shlit"a, believe in his mission and great power, and are confident that in any problem we turn to him, he will act for our salvation.
-Indeed, many who turned to the Rav shlit"a have seen great salvations, even to the extent of changing the laws of nature.
-Suitable matches for those who have been waiting for many long years.
-Holy offspring for couples who almost lost hope, and there are even those who testify firsthand about actual resurrection of the dead.
-However, what happens when we come to the Rav and it doesn't happen exactly as we expected?!
+We all love Rabbi Eliezer Berland shlit"a, believe in his mission and his great power, and are certain that for any problem we bring to him, he will act to bring us salvation.
+Indeed, many who have turned to the Rav shlit"a have seen great salvations, even to the point of changing the laws of nature.
+Suitable shidduch (marriage match) for those who have been waiting for many long years.
+Viable offspring for couples who had almost lost all hope, and there are even those who testify firsthand to the actual resurrection of the dead.
+However, what happens when we come to the Rav and things do not happen exactly as we expected?!

-Just before we continue, we must remember that we have no comprehension of the essence of the tzaddik.
-We can tell miracle stories, even those we experienced ourselves.
-However, the understanding and actions of the tzaddik are far beyond our understanding.
+A moment before we continue, we must remember that we have no grasp of the essence of the tzaddik.
+We can tell stories of miracles, even those we have experienced ourselves.
+Nevertheless, the grasp and the work of the tzaddik are far, far above our understanding.

-On the 26th of the month of Adar II, the God-fearing woman, Lilach Leah bat Tzila z"l, passed away after much suffering, at only 37 years old.
-Lilach z"l merited, and on her deathbed, her family performed a redemption of the soul for her, something that will surely benefit her where her neshamah (soul) is now.
-Rebbe Nachman of Breslov opens for us a small window into the hidden world of the tzaddik, foundation of the world: "Sometimes even when this tzaddik performs a redemption, it still does not help, and this is because even above they greatly desire such a redemption, because not every time do they receive from below such a redemption that can sweeten all twenty-four courts of judgment at once, and therefore when they receive this sweetening, they use it for another purpose."
-(Likutei Moharan 215).
+On the 26th of the month of Adar II, the G-d-fearing woman, Lilach Leah bat Tzila z"l, passed away after much suffering, at only 37 years of age.
+Lilach z"l was fortunate, and on her deathbed, her family transferred a pidyon nefesh (redemption of the soul) for her, something that will surely help her in the place where her soul is now.
+Rebbe Nachman of Breslov opens for us a small window into the hidden world of the tzaddik, the foundation of the world: "Sometimes, even when this tzaddik performs a pidyon, nevertheless it does not help, and this is because even above, they are very desirous of such a pidyon, for it does not always come to them from below—a pidyon that can sweeten all twenty-four courts of law at once.
+And therefore, when this sweetening comes to them, they use it for the need of something else."
+(Likutey Moharan 215).

 The following story is one of many.
-Of course, we only know the outcome and not the way the tzaddik, foundation of the world, acted internally, yet the soul is certainly moved.
-Tomer Carmon, who at the time the story occurred was still a young scholar in Shuvu Banim, tells us about a series of dreams that visited him during that period.
-"My grandfather, who passed away, came to me again and again in a dream, appearing terribly in his external appearance.
-Although he seemed to be crying out for help, I did not know what to do with it.
-Only after he came the third time did I have the sense to take the advice of Rabbi Shimshon Wolach, a student of the Rav, and turn to our teacher, the holy Rabbi Eliezer Berland shlit"a on the matter.
-The Rav indeed said what to do, but with the distractions of time, I forgot about it, until my grandfather z"l came the fourth time.
-'I am in the garbage, deep in the garbage, get me out of here!
-Give, give the redemption the Rav asks for, what are you waiting for?!
-I came to the Rav shlit"a with my uncle Meir z"l (since then he has passed away), the Rav shlit"a raised his hands upward and said – 'Now I am taking him out of there.
-After two weeks, my mother, may she live, informed me of a dream she had about her father, my grandfather.
-Dad z"l came to me in a dream, he looked young, as he did at the age of twenty, clean, polished, and appeared happy.
-His clothes were new, and his hair was nicely combed, and he had a new car.
-I asked him, Dad, can I come with you?
+Of course, we only know the outcome and not the way the tzaddik, the foundation of the world, worked it out internally; nevertheless, the soul is certainly moved.
+Tomer Carmon, who at the time the story occurred was still a young avrech in Shuvu Banim, tells us about a collection of dreams that visited him during that period.
+"My grandfather, who had passed away, came to me time after time in a dream, appearing terrible in his external appearance.
+Even though he seemed to be crying out for help, I did not know what to do with it.
+Only after he came for the third time did I have the wisdom to accept the advice of Rabbi Shimshon Wallach, a student of the Rav, and turn to our teacher, the Gaon and Tzaddik Rabbi Eliezer Berland shlit"a, regarding the matter.
+The Rav did indeed say what to do, but with the burdens of the time, the matter was forgotten by me, until my grandfather z"l came for the fourth time.
+'I am in the garbage, deep inside the garbage, get me out of here!
+Give, give the pidyon that the Rav is asking for, what are you waiting for?!'
+I arrived at the Rav shlit"a with my uncle Meir z"l (he has since passed away), the Rav shlit"a raised his hands upward and said—'Now I am taking him out of there.'
+Two weeks later, my mother tichyeh (may she live) tells me about a dream she had about her father, my grandfather.
+My father z"l came to me in a dream; he looked young, as he was at the age of twenty, clean, polished, and looked happy.
+His clothes were new and his hair was combed nicely, and he had a new car.
+I asked him, 'Father, can I come with you?'
 And he answered no, he smiled at me and drove away...
-I told my mother that this is surely a sign from heaven that the redemption helped.
-Indeed, the redemption of the holy Rabbi Eliezer Berland shlit"a works great salvations.
+I told my mother that this was surely a sign from Heaven that the pidyon helped.
+Indeed, the pidyon of the Gaon and Tzaddik Rabbi Eliezer Berland shlit"a works great salvations.

 Subscribe to Our Newsletter